BekaValentine/standard-ansible-playbooks/README.md

 # standard-ansible-playbooks

-A collection of Ansible playbooks that all of my Python web apps have in common.
+A collection of Ansible playbooks and roles that all of my Python web apps have in common.

 ## How To Use These Standard Playbooks